groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/barcode/jpeg.en.md

     # feature loop
     - title: "Efficient signature deletion"
-      content: "Our solution fully supports CRUD operations for signatures, allowing for the swift removal of any unwanted or outdated signatures from your documents."
+      content: "Our approach fully supports CRUD operations for signatures, allowing for the swift removal of any unwanted or outdated signatures from your documents."

   code_samples_ext:
     # code sample ext loop
-    - title: "How to customize a barcode signature"
+    - title: "How to generate a barcode signature"
       content: |
-        This example elucidates how to embed a customized barcode on JPEG document pages.
+        This example shows how to embed a customized barcode on JPEG document pages.
       code:
         title: "C#"
         content: |